Why Vasion Customers Don’t Have To Worry About Windows Protected Print

 Will my printers stop working in 2026?

 No. The transition is gradual.
 Traditional drivers work for years.
-You control the timeline—WPP is a setting you enable when you’re ready.
+You control the timeline, and WPP is a setting you enable when you’re ready.
 It’s not automatically enforced.
-With Vasion, you can wait until spring 2026 when our full IPP support is available.
+With Vasion, you can deploy driverless IPP queues, keep traditional drivers, or run a mix of both in the same environment.

 Do I need to replace my printers?